PasinduUkwatta/PasinduUkwatta/README.md

 - 👯 I’m looking to collaborate on Python
 - 💬 Ask me about Anything , I always like to help others
 - 📫 How to reach me:pasindu.17@itfac.mrt.ac.lk
-- ⚡ Fun fact: I'm Always looking for Fun on Everything What i do
+- ⚡ Fun fact: I'm always looking for Fun on everything what i do

 [twitter]: https://twitter.com/pasindu_ukwatta
 [linkedin]: https://www.linkedin.com/in/pasindu-ukwatta/